 TFA alone is good enough in most cases but suffers from two issues.

 Second, if you are using TOTP you still are susceptible to security issues such as keyloggers, phishing and the possibility that the secret key used for generating the TOTP is stolen.
-Moreover, with one million possibilities and thirty seconds to try them it is conceivable that an attacker can get lucky since Joomla doesn't lock your account or otherwise employ rate limiting for failed login attempts.
+Moreover, with one million possibilities and thirty seconds to try them, it is conceivable that an attacker can get lucky since Joomla doesn't lock your account or otherwise employ rate limiting for failed login attempts.
 While these protections could be implemented, the implementation itself could be abused to create a denial of service situation which locks a legitimate user out of their site while the attacker is busy infiltrating it.
-It's a case of the remedy being worse than the disease.
+It's a case of the cure being worse than the disease.

 WebAuthn greatly improves the user experience.
 Major browsers embraced WebAuthn and offer a compelling user experience, guiding the users into using authenticators successfully.
 Logging in with WebAuthn is more convenient even when compared to using a password manager's auto-fill feature.
 With recent versions of mobile operating systems even that experience, once slightly confusing, is rapidly becoming easier than passwords and TFA ever were.

 Where WebAuthn is truly killing it is at the security front.
 By virtue of using secure hardware and strong validation of the site's domain name it is practically immune to keyloggers, phishing and key subversion.
 It even has built-in protection against key cloning.
-Yes, you can still lose your hardware — but FIDO2 authenticators, be they external devices or built-in, can be locked out with a PIN or biometrics.
+Yes, you can still lose your hardware--but FIDO2 authenticators, be they external devices or built-in, can be locked out with a PIN or biometrics.
 Overall, using WebAuthn with FIDO2 authenticators is more theft- and loss-resistant than your house or car keys.